-When I started my transitioning journey I came about the notion of protective hairstyles, and how beneficial it was to include them in my hair regiment while transitioning from relaxed to natural hair.
+When I started my transitioning hair journey I came into the notion of protective hairstyles, and how beneficial it was to include them in my hair regiment while transitioning from relaxed to natural hair.

-Before I started my journey my hair was dull, it had lost any kind of curly or wavy pattern it had in the past, I had split ends, and breakage and it didn’t look healthy.
+Before I started my journey my hair was dull, it had lost any kind of curly or wavy pattern it had in the past, I had split ends, was suffering from hair breakage and my hair just didn’t look healthy.
 Just thinking about this makes me quite surprised at how far I’ve come.
 If you’re reading this post you probably have or had some of the same issues I had with my hair.
 However, not all is lost, you too can wake up from this unpleasant experience.

-A game changer in my hair’s state of affairs came once I started incorporating protective hairstyles in my hair routine.
+The game changer in my hair’s poor state of affairs came once I started incorporating in my hair routine what in the natural hair community is called Protective Hairstyles.
 I noticed an immediate change in my hair.
-It wasn’t as dry, I had less breakage and it was getting back its shine.
-Plus, wearing my hair in a protective style meant I only had to style it once a week until my next wash day!
+It wasn’t as dry, I had less breakage and it slowly seemed to be getting back its shine.
+Plus, wearing my hair in a protective style meant I only had to style it once a week!
 Ok, so maybe, once in a while I had to moisturise mid-week, but this was minimal work compared to daily styling.

 Anyway, these changes were definitely an incentive that kept me going on my journey to natural hair.
-You’ll surely have fun trying all the different hairstyles out there.
-So what is a protective hairstyle?
-What does it consist of and what do I need to do to get started, you might ask?
+I’m sure you’ll have fun trying all the different protective hairstyles out there.
+But before you get into that you may be asking what exactly is a protective hairstyle?
+What does it consist of and how do I get started?
 Well, keep reading, practice and soon you’ll be a pro at it.

-A protective hairstyle is essentially a hairstyle where you keep the ends of your hair tucked away from environmental conditions such as wind, sun, snow and winter cold.
-Because they are the oldest part of your hair they are also the most vulnerable.
-It is important to keep them moisturised and trimmed if you want to avoid split ends and breakage.
-This is a style that is not limited to those transitioning or those with natural or relaxed hair.
-It’s a good practice to incorporate into every hair regimen out there.
+It is important to keep them moisturised and trimmed if we want to avoid split ends and breakage.
+Protective hairstyles are hairstyles that are not limited to those transitioning or those with natural or relaxed hair.
+It’s a good practice to incorporate into every hair regimen out there to give it a break from daily manipulation and environmental damage (sun, wind, low temperatures, etc.) and, when transitioning, minimise hair breakage.
 (Read Finally A Natural Hair Regimen That Works!)

-Doing protective hairstyles during your transition to natural hair also helps maintain your hair moisturised.
+Doing protective hairstyles during your transition to natural hair also helps maintain hair moisturised.
 Sebum, the natural oil that is secreted by the hair’s sebaceous glands, has difficulties travelling along the length of curly hair to protect and keep it moisturised.
-Therefore, implementing this practice is one the best ways to help your hair, it will keep it moisturised and avoid breakage which will consequently help length retention.
+Therefore, implementing this practice is a way curly girls have found to help keep their hair moisturised and avoid breakage which will, consequently, help length retention.
 Who doesn’t want this, right!?
 (Read Transitioning to Natural Hair and Understanding Your Curly Hair and 3 Moisturisers for Transitioning Hair.)

 If this sounds all too labouring for you, don’t worry!
 You can wear wigs and weaves.
-Just make sure to keep your hair underneath moisturised and that your braids are not too tight.
-This causes dehydration and extra tension to your hair leading to breakage, thinning edges and possible hair loss (Read 7 Causes of Thinning Edges).
+Just make sure to keep the hair underneath (your hair!) moisturised and that your braids are not too tight.
+This causes dehydration and extra tension to your hair leading to breakage, thinning edges and possible hair loss.

-Well, now that you have all the information and you know the dos and don’ts of adopting a protective hairstyle during your transition, head over to YouTube and check some of the amazing videos there.
-You’ll probably be wearing these styles long after your BC (Big Chop).
+Well, now that you have all the information and you know the dos and don’ts of adopting a protective hairstyle, head over to YouTube and check some of the amazing video tutorials in there.
+You’ll probably be doing these styles long after your BC (Big Chop).
 I know I will!